sddevelopment-be/penguin-pragmatic-patterns/content/practices/pomodoro_focus.md

 __"The hardest part is getting started."__ Reducing the resistance to start a task can help practitioners to overcome the inertia.
 The pomodoro technique aims to achieve this by introducing the reassurance that the end is in sight.
-Rather than committing to fully complete an endeavour, a practitioner is commiting to work on a certain task for a fixed period of time.
+Rather than committing to fully complete an endeavour, a practitioner is committing to work on a certain task for a fixed period of time.

-Adding a certain element of gamification, and measurability, to the process helps motivate people to work towards their goals more frequently and consistently.
+Adding a certain element of gamification, and quantifiability, to the process helps motivate people to work towards their goals more frequently and consistently.

 ## Consequences